If you have type 4 hair and wish for amazing and naturally looking crochet hair, then get ready to get all the tea on the types of crochet hair.

-Push crochet hook through the base of the section of hair
+- Push crochet hook through the base of the area of hair

-Hook the crochet hair onto the hook and pull partway through the base of your hair
+- Hook the crochet hair onto the hook and pull partway through the bottom of your hair

-If you’re not entirely sure where or how to begin, then making an appointment with a stylist might be best.
+If you’re not entirely sure where or how to begin, you are then making an appointment with a stylist might be best.

 What Is Crochet Twist?

-Crochet twist is a way to style your crochet hair.
-Typically, your own hair will be braided in cornrows before incorporating the crochet hair extensions, but your hair can also be braided in other styles or twisted too.
+A crochet twist is a way to style your crochet hair.
+Typically, your hair will be braided in cornrows before incorporating the crochet hair extensions, but your hair can also be braided in other styles or twisted too.

-Twists are a cool way to mix up your crochet style, they will make you look effortlessly stylish.
+Twists are an excellent way to mix up your crochet style; they will make you look effortlessly stylish.

 You can ask your salon professional for a thick crochet twist, deep twist crochet braids, or a thinner twist for an everyday look.
-Senegalese, Marley, or Havana twists are also popular.
+Senegalese, Marley, or Havana twists are also famous.

 How Much Does Crochet Twist Cost?

-The price starts at $200 and up, taking into consideration desired plumpness, size, and length.
+The price starts at $200 and up, considering desired plumpness, size, and length.

 Crochet Hair Guide

-Get a clear idea of the type of crochet hairstyle you want with the next guide.
+Get a clear idea of the type of crochet hairstyle you want with the following guide.

-Though natural or human hair can be styled in different ways since you can use hot rollers and even curling irons, and also has a special shine to it; it is not very popular.
+Natural or human hair can be styled in different ways since you can use hot rollers and even curling irons, and it also has a particular shine to it; it is not very popular.

 Human crochet hair is pricey and is not easy to work with.
-Human hair tends to slip when working with it, the knots also tend to slip and will tangle a lot more than synthetic hair.
-The reason why it doesn’t last as long as well.
+Human hair tends to slip when working with it; the knots also tend to fall and will tangle a lot more than synthetic hair—the reason why it doesn’t last as long as well.
 In addition, knots loosen faster after washing.

-Synthetic hair not only offers a varied range of options to choose from, ensuring you are happy and have fun playing with different styles that will make you feel confident but also is much easier to work with.
+Synthetic hair offers a varied range of options to choose from, ensuring you are happy and have fun playing with different styles that will make you feel confident and are much easier to work with.

-Additionally, synthetic crochet hair is also easy to install, it won’t tangle and is much cheaper than natural hair.
+Additionally, synthetic crochet hair is easy to install; it won’t tangle and is much cheaper than natural hair.

-If you have a thing for short crochet hair you’d want to make sure these are thick enough to provide the volume you want.
-The best part, short hairstyles make the best option for summertime and it gives you the privilege of not having to style your hair on a daily basis.
+If you have a thing for short crochet hair, you’d want to make sure these are thick enough to provide the volume you want.
+The best part, short hairstyles make the best option for summertime, and it gives you the privilege of not having to style your hair daily.

-Medium length crochet braids can be twisted, straight, curly, or wavy and are simply great because they can carry a lot of styles and look amazing.
+Medium-length crochet braids can be twisted, straight, curly, or wavy and are simply outstanding because they can carry a lot of styles and look fantastic.

-The standard medium length is 14 inches long and it will look equally gorgeous pulled up into an updo or if left down.
-If you think is too long, you can always trim it.
+The standard medium length is 14 inches long, and it will look equally gorgeous pulled up into an updo or if left down.
+If you think it is too long, you can always trim it.

 If elegance is what you want, then long crochet hair is what you need.
-Longer crochet braid boosts the amount of hair you have and at 20 inches or more you can really have fun with many different styles.
-These can be found in many different styles and colors, straight long braids are perhaps the most popular.
+A longer crochet braid boosts the amount of hair you have, and at 20 inches or more, you can have fun with many different styles.
+These can be found in many different styles and colors; long straight braids are perhaps the most popular.

 They give a very natural look and are super low maintenance.
-You can pick one-color crochet braids that are the same color as your natural hair, or go for a color that is a little different.
+You can pick one-color crochet braids that are the same color as your natural hair or go for a slightly different color.

 These tend to make you look a bit younger.
 You can choose between ombre styles or ones that have a touch of a highlight towards the tips or roots.